 Make your homemade applesauce with this easy recipe!
 You can use your stovetop, crockpot, or instant pot and only 6 easy ingredients.
 Full of flavor, easy to freeze, and ready in under 30 minutes!

 Homemade applesauce is a great way to use up apples that have gotten a bit mealy or blemished.
-Slab Apple Pie is another great use of less than perfect apples!
+Use homemade applesauce in my Applesauce Oatmeal Muffins!

 Can you freeze homemade applesauce?